RDUnstable/python_projects/README.md

 You can also play an interesting game in game.py.
 But unfortunately it has no proper UI. scrap.py is used for web scraping.

+snake_game.py is coded to run a simple snake game.